 Take a Youth Hunting

 Connecticut designates specific days when experienced adult hunters are encouraged to take a youth hunting, helping them learn safe and effective hunting practices, develop observational skills, and gain confidence and a comfort level they need to discover a passion for hunting and the outdoors.
-Mentors usually come away from the experience knowing that they have introduced a young person to a sport that they love and inspired him or her to become an avid and successful hunter and conservationist.
+Mentors usually come away from the experience knowing they have introduced a young person to a sport they love and inspired him or her to become an avid and successful hunter and conservationist.
 On these days, licensed junior hunters (12 to 15 years of age) may hunt when accompanied by a licensed adult hunter 18 years of age or older.
-The adult mentor may not carry a firearm and at all times must remain within physical contact in a position to provide direct supervision and instruction.
+The adult mentor may not carry a firearm and must remain within physical contact in a position to provide direct supervision and instruction at all times.

 Junior Hunter Training Days